-Head to Fortnum & Mason for a traditional afternoon tea, taken in an elegant salon opened by HM The Queen to mark her Diamond Jubilee.
-Expect crisp white linen and duck egg blue chinaware, with matching padded seats and smartly dressed waiters.
-The ceilings are a little low, but decorated with pretty chandeliers at least.
+Head to Fortnum & Mason for a traditional afternoon tea, taken in the elegant top-floor salon opened by HM The Queen to mark her Diamond Jubilee.
+Crisp white linen is complemented by the store’s signature blue-green ‘Eau de Nil’ chinaware and soft padded seating.
+The ceilings are a little low, but decorated with pretty chandeliers.

 Scone rating: 8/10